onreal/up-cache/README.md

 - Get from options the user added ignore assets
 - Listen on Perfmatters plugin disabled assets per page rules

+**GZIP -** Up Cache tries to understand by itself if your PHP installation supports gzip compression, if it is, then gzip is enabled by default.
+You can switch ON/OFF the gzip compression by hooking on filter `upio_up_cache_gzip_enable`

 How rules works
 ------------------
 There are three type of rules for each asset: